JavaCoDED78/JavaCoDED78/README.md

 [![](https://img.shields.io/badge/-Gmail-dd4e42?logo=gmail&logoColor=white&style=for-the-badge)](mailto:javaded78@gmail.com)

 - 🔭 I am a motivated backend developer from Minsk.
-As a wheelchair user, I want to keep the fire in my eyes and develop further, because I get real pleasure from gaining new knowledge andacquiring new skills.
-As an engineer, to some extent a creative person, I always liked to see the liveresult of my work, so backend development attracted me to programming.
+As a wheelchair user, I want to keep the fire in my eyes and develop further, because I get real pleasure from gaining new knowledge and acquiring new skills.
+As an engineer, to some extent a creative person, I always liked to see the live result of my work, so backend development attracted me to programming.
 - 🌱 I’m currently learning and discussing emerging technologies!
 I'm always interested in learning about new tech.
 - 👯 I’m looking to collaborate on Backend development based projects.
-- 📫 How to reach me: shashwat171@outlook.com

 ## **Skills & Technologies** ##